godotengine/godot-csharp-visualstudio/README.md

 ## Requirements

-- **Godot 3.2.2** or greater.
-Older versions of Godot are not supported.
+- **Godot 3.2.3** or greater.
+Older versions of Godot are not supported and do not work.

 ## Features